BCDevOps/platform-services/apps/sso/docs/cluster-sso.md

 ## Cons
 - There is a cost associated with Github Org Memebership
 - __Not aligned__ with Gov's standards of how users access gov services
+- Creates potentially non-uniform access within the cluster where userID's could be of 2 formats:
+eg: jefkel and jefkel@idir  - the github access would not contain the @provider syntax unless we are able to create a filtered provider within SSO.